-This full-flavored vegan lentil soup is the kind of dish that's so hearty that your carnivorous friends will hardly believe it's meat-free.
-Recipe creator Laura Wright of The First Mess says that the lentils "keep their shape in this recipe, despite the long cooking time," giving the citrusy dish plenty of texture to balance out the coconut, sweet potatoes, and onions.
-Bonus: "It's a big batch," says Wright, which "will feed you well for a while."
+This full-flavored vegan lentil soup is the kind of dish that's so hearty, your carnivorous friends will hardly believe it's meat-free.
+Recipe creator Laura Wright of The First Mess notes that the lentils "keep their shape in this recipe, despite the long cooking time," giving the citrusy dish plenty of texture to balance out the coconut, sweet potatoes, and onions.
+Bonus: "It's a big batch," says Wright, which will "feed you well for a while."

 The original version of Half Baked Harvest's mouthwatering crockpot white bean ragu with gnocchi recipe calls for sausage, Parmesan cheese, and butter—all of which can be easily swapped for meat and dairy alternatives like cashew cheese and your favorite vegan sausage, for instance.
-When paired with homemade gnocchi or even a store-bought, vegan-friendly option (many prepackaged options are made of potato, flour, oil, and salt, but be sure to check the ingredient list), the rich Italian flavors will certainly please any palate.
+When paired with homemade gnocchi or even a store-bought, vegan-friendly option (many prepackaged options are made of potato, flour, oil, and salt), the rich Italian flavors will certainly please any palate.

 Chipotle Black Bean Tortilla Soup

 "At nearly 11 grams fiber and 12 grams protein per one cup, you can't go wrong" with this savory chipotle black bean tortilla soup, says Minimalist Baker's Dana Schutz.
 Packed with protein and fiber, all you need to finish off this filling meal is to "add a little avocado on top for some healthy fats and you're all set."